liandrea4/liandrea4.github.io/knit/speckled_space_socks.md

 Finished 1 chart repeat of the small size!
 Fits well so far!
 Lacy is so cute :) \
 <img src="media/speckled_space_lacy.jpg" style="max-width: 47%" /> &ensp; <img src="media/speckled_space_lacy2.jpg" style="max-width: 47%" />

+- 2/9/2021: Oh boy I am not enjoying toe up socks!
+They are supposed to be more convenient because you don't have to be worried about running out of yarn while you are doing the foot, but I think it is so much harder to know when to start the gusset!
+I have been stressing and cannot decide!
+I decided to start the gusset on row 11 of the 2nd repeat.